'Revenge,' Shock And Rage, After U.S. Men's Team Whiffs On World Cup

 "What actually happens and what comes out of this, I think, is anybody's guess.
 There are some entrenched interests in American soccer.
 Certainly, Major League Soccer, as the top professional league, has a lot of pull, as do the owners of that league.
 So, whether or not we see fundamental change, I think, is the question."

-Davis adds, "you're going to hear a lot of yelling and see a lot of people going in that direction.
+Davis adds, "You're going to hear a lot of yelling and see a lot of people going in that direction.
 It just depends on whether somebody can pull those strings together."

-Some of the calls for change have been directed at U.S. Soccer Federation president Sunil Gulati, who could now face an uphill battle if he decides to run for reelection in February.
+Some of the calls for change have been directed at U.S. Soccer Federation President Sunil Gulati, who could now face an uphill battle if he decides to run for re-election in February.

 "It's not good enough," Gulati said after the match, according to MLS Soccer.
-The league site also quotes Gulati as saying he's confident in the U.S. system and saying, "You don't make wholesale changes based on the ball being 2 inches wide or 2 inches in."
+The league site also quotes Gulati as saying he is confident in the U.S. system and saying, "You don't make wholesale changes based on the ball being 2 inches wide or 2 inches in."

 Panama — which seized the World Cup slot the U.S. held in its grasp before letting it slip away last night — has declared today a national holiday, celebrating the country's first trip to the tournament.
 In Panama City, workers were busy cleaning the streets after an impromptu party that lasted until dawn Wednesday, newspaper La Prensa reports.